Lemoncode/angular-1-6-tutorial/05 Services/Readme.md

 - Let's update the tests:

-> One more thing to add: since we are working with a pure mocked api we are not hitting $http, later on we will have to add a refactor for this.
+> One more thing to add: since we are working with a pure mocked api we are not hitting $http,later on we will have to add a refactor for this.
 What can we do?
 Create a real API, or create a fake on but really hit $http service.

 _./src/app/api/login.ts_